 • 1/3 cup thinly sliced green onions

-• 2 tablespoons rice vinegar (or, as a substitute, you can use 3 parts water to 1 part white vinegar)
+• 2 tablespoons rice vinegar (or, as a substitute, you can use 3 parts water to 1 part white vinegar)1.
+Combine water & rice in a medium saucepan and bring to a boil.

 2. Cover, reduce to simmer and cook until most of the liquid has been absorbed, 40-50 minutes.